Parker Retzlaff

-Parker Retzlaff (born May 21, 2003) /raɪtz'lɒf/ is an American professional stock car racing driver.
-He competes full-time in the NASCAR Xfinity Series, driving the No. 31 Chevrolet Camaro for Jordan Anderson Racing.
+Parker Edward Retzlaff (born May 21, 2003) /raɪtz'lɒf/ is an American professional stock car racing driver.
+He competes full-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 99 Chevrolet Camaro SS for Viking Motorsports.

 Racing career

 Early career

 In 2012, at nine years old, Retzlaff competed in the Wisconsin Junior Sprints, where he won the mid-season championship.
-He competed in the Wisconsin Bandolero Series in 2013, finishing 3rd in points, and winning the championship a year later.
-He would rank 2nd in state points from 2015 to 2016.
+He competed in the Wisconsin Bandolero Series in 2013, finishing third in points, and winning the championship a year later.
+He would rank second in state points from 2015 to 2016.

-He ran full-time in the ARCA Midwest Tour in 2017, where he ranked 14th in points and ranking 2nd in the Midwest Truck Series asphalt trucks.
+He ran full-time in the ARCA Midwest Tour in 2017, where he ranked fourteenth in points and ranked second in the Midwest Truck Series asphalt trucks.
 And for 2018, he finished sixth in the overall standings of the Midwest Truck Series.

-ARCA Menards Series East
+ARCA

-Retzlaff would sign with Visconti Motorsports for two races in the 2019 NASCAR K&N Pro Series East (now ARCA Menards Series East, driving the No. 74.
-He would finish 10th at Memphis International Raceway, for his first-ever top 10, and would finish 5th at Gateway Motorsports Park, scoring his first-ever top 5.
+Retzlaff would sign with Visconti Motorsports for two races in the 2019 NASCAR K&N Pro Series East (now ARCA Menards Series East), driving the No. 74.
+He would finish tenth at Memphis International Raceway, for his first ever top-ten, and would finish fifth at Gateway Motorsports Park, scoring his first ever top-five.
+Retzlaff made his 2019 NASCAR K&N Pro Series West debut, running the race's paired event with the NASCAR K&N Pro Series East, at Gateway Motorsports Park.
+He finished in fifth.

 In 2020, Retzlaff would sign with Cook-Finley Racing full-time, driving in the No. 42.
-He earned 5 top 10s, and one top 20, finishing 4th in the standings.
+He earned five top-tens, and one top-twenty, finishing fourth in the standings.

-He would return to Cook-Finley Racing in 2021 but only ran for a partial schedule.
-He would finish 4th at the Southern National Motorsports Park, making it his best career ARCA Menards Series East finish.

-NASCAR K&N Pro Series West

-Retzlaff made his 2019 NASCAR K&N Pro Series West debut, running the race's paired event with the NASCAR K&N Pro Series East, at Gateway Motorsports Park.
-He finished in 5th.